-Lauded by no less than three former American Presidents and celebrities including Jay Leno and James Caan, Bereketli dedicates the messages in his work to human diversity and world peace.
+Lauded by no less than three former American Presidents and celebrities including Jay Leno and James Caan, Bereketli dedicates the messages in his work to concepts we badly need to pay attention to now more than ever: human diversity and world peace.

 What is the earliest memory you have of being in nature?